-Lawmakers Urge FEMA To Reconsider Ending Food Aid For Puerto Rico
+In Reversal, FEMA Says It Won't End Puerto Rico Food And Water Distribution Wednesday

 But perhaps the most surprising reaction came from the government of Puerto Rico itself.
 In a statement, the island's public security secretary, Hector Pesquera, said that while he was aware that FEMA would eventually transfer responsibility for distributing food and water supplies over to the island's government, "this has not happened yet and we were not informed that supplies would stop arriving."

 His statement contradicted information that FEMA sent NPR in an email last week.
 An agency spokeswoman wrote that "FEMA will continue to provide commodities to the State [Puerto Rico] until January 31st."
-She also wrote that the agency's food and water mission would "officially shut off" on that date.

 But as public concerns mounted over FEMA's plans following NPR's report, the agency released a new statement.
 While reiterating its belief that emergency food and water supplies were no longer needed on the island, it said that FEMA would "continue to support the Government of Puerto Rico to meet the needs they identify."

-In a follow-up interview, a second FEMA spokesperson, William Booher, said that the agency still had no plans to resume shipments of new food and water to Puerto Rico.
-But until further notice, he said, local officials will be able to access the supplies already on the island the way they always have – by going to one of nine warehouses where FEMA stores them.

-He said the agency is confident it has enough of a stockpile to meet the need that remains.
+Spokesman Booher said one thing that had not changed was FEMA's plan to end the shipment of new food and water supplies to Puerto Rico.
+He said the agency is confident it has enough of a stockpile there already to meet the need that remains.
 If supplies run out, he said FEMA would reconsider purchasing more.
 He did not say when the agency would finalize its plan to hand the remaining supplies over to the Puerto Rican government.